 The first year of university is an exciting time for students, but it’s also a year of significant transition—students will be exploring new friendships and relationships, will have opportunities to engage with world-renowned scholars and will also be facing pressure to perform well in their classes.
 Since a lot of change can take place in their first year, it’s a good idea to talk with your student before classes start and set some guidelines for communication, financial matters and academic expectations.

 Orientation is sponsored by New College and the New College Student Council.
 It is a great way for incoming students to meet new friends, learn about New College and discover academic supports and resources.
 Students will also have the opportunity to engage in a variety of activities to help them acclimate to university life.
-Mock lectures, academic prep sessions from the Writing Centre and library, and fun social events are all on the Orientation schedule.
-Students will meet members of the Registrar’s Office, Office of Residence and Student Life, the Librarian, and other key members of the college, who will be important supports for them at the University of Toronto.
+Mock lectures, primers on equity, diversity and inclusion as well as fun social events are all on the Orientation schedule.
+Students will meet members of the Registrar’s Office, Office of Residence and Student Life, the Librarian, and other key members of New College, who will be important supports for them at the University of Toronto.

-The first few weeks of classes can be a little overwhelming for new students as they adjust to their schedule (which can include evening classes), find their way around campus and decide which student life activities to join.
+The first few weeks of classes can be a little overwhelming for new students as they adjust to their schedule (which can include evening classes), find their way around campus, and decide which student life activities to join.
 Students will find life in a university classroom to be very different from that of high school.
 The workload will be significantly increased and students will find they need to manage their time and plan ahead.
 It is important for students to prepare for class—for every hour in the classroom, it is recommended that students spend 3 hours preparing for class.
 This is in addition to studying for quizzes and tests as well as working on assignments, labs and/or papers.